Using PSYCKES

 Access to PSYCKES is managed internally in the agency or hospital through the Office of Mental Health (OMH) on-line Security Management System (SMS).
 The SMS/Security Management System Reference Manual provides information about accessing and using SMS.

-(5.7mb) is a training and reference resource for all users.
-Users can also learn about using PSYCKES by viewing a live Using PSYCKES Webinar which is offered monthly (see calendar) or by watching a recorded version of the Using PSYCKES Webinar which is available to view anytime.
+The PSYCKES User's Guide is a training and reference resource for all users.
+Users can also learn more about using PSYCKES by attending live on-line training webinars (see calendar to register) or by watching recorded webinars which are available to view anytime.

-(90kb) is a concise and user-friendly guide developed to meet the needs of clinicians using PSYCKES.
+Brief Instructions for Using PSYCKES in Clinical/Emergency Settings is a concise and user-friendly guide developed to meet the needs of clinicians using PSYCKES.
 It provides step-by-step instructions for documenting client consent or emergency status and accessing the Clinical Summary.

 Technical support for users of the PSYCKES application is provided by PSYCKES-Help.